 Accuplan allows you to do more with a SIMPLE IRA.
-Most retirement accounts, be it a Roth, Traditional, or SIMPLE IRA, rely on stocks and bonds as the investment option.
+Most retirement accounts, be it a Roth IRA, Traditional IRA, or SIMPLE IRA, rely on stocks and bonds as the investment option.
 The IRS allows many more asset types than simply stocks and bonds.

 With Accuplan Benefits Services, you can set up a self-directed SIMPLE IRA and invest in tangible assets like real estate or gold or paper assets like private equity or loans.
 A self-directed retirement account allows you to take control of your retirement account and invest in what you want.
 With us, the possibilities are endless.